Dale “Mr. D” Simmons, Wildlife Photographer

 Location: Davenport, Florida

-- Models paddled: AdvancedFrame Sport, AdvancedFrame Convertible, and the StraitEdge Kayak.
+- Models paddled: AdvancedFrame Sport, AdvancedFrame DS-XL, AdvancedFrame Convertible, AdvancedFrame Expedition, Airvolution Kayak, Lagoon1, and the StraitEdge Kayak.

-- Water that he paddles: Lakes, Bays and Estuaries, Coastal, and Slow moving rivers.
+- Water that he paddles: Lakes, Bays and Estuaries, and Slow moving waterways.

-- What he uses his yaks for: Adventure Travel, Wildlife Photography, Daily Paddling.
+- What he uses his yaks for: Adventure Travel, Wildlife Photography, Videography, Daily Paddling.

-A retired professional photographer from California, and now residing in Florida, Dale, known as “Mr. D”, travels many Southern states visiting state parks, National Reserves and local waterways to capture breathtaking wildlife and landscape imagery from his specially equipped StraitEdge kayak.
+A retired professional photographer from California, and now residing in Florida, Dale, known as “Mr. D”, travels all over Florida finding and reviewing new locations to explore like state parks, National Reserves/Parks, and local waterways.
+During these explorations, he sets out to capture breathtaking wildlife and landscape imagery from his uniquely modified kayaks with up to 9 different cameras for his videography and still photography.
 “Every place that I paddle has its own beauty and it’s my goal to capture its true essence through the lens”.
-So far his favorite paddling spots have been in central and southern Florida where wildlife abounds.

-Dale, also an accomplished videographer, enjoys producing product review videos for several companies and, when not behind a lens, he maintains focus on staying in shape either walking a minimum of 4 miles daily in the morning and/or paddling in his AdvancedFrame Sport three to four times a week on his local lake.
+In the off-season, when not behind a lens, Dale maintains focus on staying in shape either walking a minimum of 4 miles daily in the morning and/or paddling in his AdvancedFrame Sport three to four times a week on his local lake.

 Favorite AE Story: